briankoser/kodex/_drafts/suprised-by-pope-response.md

 The Sixth General Council excommunicated Pope Honorius I for heresy

 Long time periods are a good argument for Catholicism.
 Counter: acceleration of history

+Sola scriptura: what do you do with the hundreds of years before the canon was formed?

+Side note: Moses didn't write Genesis and the Bible doesn't say he did (it says he wrote the law and at least a portion of Deut)

+Deuterocanon

+If the Holy Spirit preserves doctrine through apostolic succession / councils, now we know what's true

+Catholic doctrine is usually negative theology, ruling things out